State Farm stands by Aaron Rodgers, but significantly cuts back on QB’s ads - NewsBreak

 Rodgers has starred in State Farm ads for years, from the “discount double check” campaign to the recent “Rodgers rate” spots.

-Despite the apparent support for Rodgers after his controversial comments, State Farm does appear to have removed the quarterback from most of its adds on Sunday, according to Apex Marketing Group, a company that evaluates sponsorship and marketing analytics.Bail set at $150K in deadly DUI crash involving former Raider Henry Ruggs
+Despite the apparent support for Rodgers after his controversial comments, State Farm does appear to have removed the quarterback from most of its adds on Sunday, according to Apex Marketing Group, a company that evaluates sponsorship and marketing analytics.Aaron Rodgers lashes out at ‘woke mob,’ in far-ranging interview

 Only 1.5% of State Farm ads featured Rodgers during football games this past Sunday, the company found, compared to 25% during the previous two Sundays.